CS-DS-125/125book/source/04-Functions/BuiltInFunctions.rst

 ~~~~~~~~~~~~~~

 Python has a ``math`` **module** (sometimes called a **library**) that provides
-most of the familiar mathematical functions.
+many familiar mathematical functions.
 Before we can use the module, we
 have to import it with an **import statement**:

 .. code:: python